 Dudley R. Cottingham has been a member of our board of directors since December 1993 and served as assistant Secretary and/or secretary between December 1993 and October 2007.
 He has also served in the past as president of certain of our subsidiaries and continues to serve as a director of our Bermuda subsidiaries.
 Mr. Cottingham has over 35 years of experience in public accounting for a variety of international and local clients.
 He is a director and the audit committee Chairman of Bermuda Press (Holdings) Ltd., a newspaper publishing and commercial printing company listed on the Bermuda Stock Exchange and is Chairman of the listing committee of the Bermuda Stock Exchange.
 He is Chairman and an Investment and Operational Committee member of the Aurum Funds which are listed on the Bermuda Stock Exchange.
 He was a managing director of and was formerly a partner of Arthur Morris & Company Limited, a provider of audit and accounting services for international clients, since 1982.
-Mr. Cottingham is currently a consultant and had served as vice president and director of Continental Management Ltd., a Bermuda company providing corporate representation, administration and management services, since 1982 and was a director of Morris, Cottingham & Co.
+Mr. Cottingham is currently a consultant and had served as vice president and director of Continental Management Ltd., a Bermuda company providing corporate representation, administration and management services, since 1982 and was a director of Continental Trust Corporation Ltd., a Bermuda company that provides corporate and individual trust administration services, since 1994.
+He is a director of Morris, Cottingham & Co.
 Ltd. and their other group companies in Turks & Caicos Islands.
 Mr. Cottingham is a Chartered Accountant.